nanozuki/tabby.nvim/README.md

 At least that's the goal of tabby.
 And also, the tabby provides some presets to quick start or as your example.

+## Playground

+Want to try your new config with no fear?
+Want to reproduct/debug a problem?
+Want to contribute?
+Use the playground!

+1. Clone this repository, or open the directory your plugin manager installed tabby.nvim.
+2. Put your config in 'playground/config.lua'
+3. Execute `make play`, into a temporary neovim to check the config.
+4. Use `make clear-play` to clean the change.

 ## Install

 Use your favorite plugin manager or script to installing 'nanozuki/tabby.com'.